Student Life

 Baccalaureate Liturgy and Commencement

-Baccalaureate Liturgy and Commencement Exercises are held at The Cathedral of Mary Our Queen on the same day in May.
+Baccalaureate Liturgy and Commencement Exercises are held at The Cathedral of Mary Our Queen on the fourth Tuesday in May.
 It is one of the most memorable days in a Catholic High student's life.
-Surrounded by family and friends, Seniors receive their diplomas and become Catholic High's newest alumnae.
-Graduates wear the traditional white cap and gown along with white gloves.
+Surrounded by family and friends, Seniors receive their green diplomas and become Catholic High's newest alumnae, joining the ranks of over 13,000 Daughters of Catholic High.
+Graduates wear the traditional white cap and gown along with white gloves and a green and gold tassel.

 Liturgies